YYINUS/DatabaseProject/README.md

 *- /products --> Product Filtering with SQL Query*

-  * This page uses user inputs from a filter form (category, min price, max price) to dynamically construct a SELECT query with WHERE conditions:
+   * This page allows users to filter products based on optional input criteria such    as category, minimum price, and maximum price.
+These inputs are captured from a      front-end HTML form and used to dynamically build a SQL query with appropriate       WHERE clauses.

       SELECT product_id, product_name, category, image, description, price, stock_quantity